michaelkolesidis/emoji-minesweeper/docs/DOCS.md

 - Empty squares become a partying face emoji and time counter turns gold when the player has made a new best time or a new moves recorded
 - Header becomes yellow when the player has made a new best time or a new moves recorded
 - Wrongly flagged squares are marked with an X when the played loses
-- Header wave animation on win
+- Header wave animation on every win

 ### Stats

 - Games played, games won, winning percentage, and best time are saved on local storage
 - Separate stats for the three levels (beginner, intermediate, expert)
+- Custom levels and debug mode do not save stats
-- Stats modal containing the aforementioned values
+- Stats modal containing the aforementioned values, total time, and total moves
+- Stats modal does not open in custom levels or debug mode and shows a message instead
 - Stats modal smooth animation
 - Checks for null values
 - 3BV, 3BV/s, efficiency, moves, time after every game won